 |Back:||©2020 USPS • USPS logo • 2 barcodes (481100) • Plate position diagram (6) • Promotional text|

 All stamp and philatelic orders are charged a $1.40 handling fee on domestic orders up to $50.00, and $2.00 if the order is greater than $50.00.
-These handling fees apply only to the portion of the order total that includes stamp or philatelic products.
+These fixed handling fees apply to only the portion of the order total that includes stamp and/or philatelic items.

 Personalized Stamped Stationery